Audiveris/audiveris/docs/_pages/ui_tools/inter_editors.md

 * Center handle shifts the brace in any direction,
 * Top and bottom handles resize the brace vertically.

+{: .warning }
-IMPORTANT NOTICE: Shifting or resizing a brace is meant for small adjustments only.
+Shifting or resizing a brace is meant for small adjustments only.
 If you want to extend or reduce the number of staves embraced by a Brace instance (which is a rather heavy operation that impacts the definition of parts within a system), this must be done **explicitly** by adding or removing a manual Brace.
-Please refer to [Part merge](part.md) section for such Brace usage.
+Please refer to [Part merge](./part.md) section for such Brace usage.

 ### Beam editor